 The Baucus Leaders program is founded on Max's legacy as a U.S. Senator and his desire to get Montana students involved in public service.
 This program is generously supported by the Dennis and Phyllis Washington Foundation.

 Baucus Leaders are placed with U.S. Senate offices as summer interns.
-The 2024 Baucus Leader placements are not yet finalized, but will be similar to previous years.
-Examples of partner organizations include:
+The 2026 Baucus Leader placements are not yet finalized, but will be bipartisan and similar to previous years.
+Examples of partner DC offices include:

 Dates & Funding

 Each internship will start on or around June 1 and end on or around August 1.
-In past years, each Baucus Leader has received a $5,000 stipend.
-(This year we are exploring providing housing and a smaller stipend, but it would be the equivalent of $5,000.)
+Baucus Leaders DC receive a $5,000 stipend to support travel and living expenses.
+The Baucus Institute also provides optional group housing (shared rooms) at a very discounted rate.
 The Baucus Leader will be solely responsible for any expenses incurred during the internship period over and above this amount.

 Qualifications